borntofrappe/game-development/07 Pokemon/Pokemon 10/README.md

 }
 ```

-Each creature is distinguished by a set of base stats, describing the starting point, and a set of individual values, IV, useful when the pokemon levels up — more on this in a future update.
+Each creature has its own set of base stats, describing the starting value, and a set of individual values, IV, useful when the pokemon levels up — more on this in a future update.
 You can distinguish the two sets on the basis of the name of each field; consider for instance `baseHp` and `hpIV`.

 Starting from the described data, the idea is to have the `Pokemon` class initialize three tables: